rafeh-rehan/numerical-tools/README.md

 # numerical-tools
 Some numerical analysis algorithms for integration and interpolation.
+Written in FORTRAN.

 integrate.f90
 - Uses Simpson's 3/8 rule to compute definite integrals numerically